-We also get the following results immediately from Theorem 8, by choosing specific values for the clock and lower envelope functions.
+By choosing specific values for the clock and lower envelope functions, we get the following additional results immediately from Theorem 8.
 Note that the particular choice of the upper envelope function does not affect the minimal synchronization possible in inadequate graphs, although the existence of some upper envelope function is necessary to obtain our impossibility proofs.

-Corollary 13.
-If f(t)=t, g(t)=rt, and l(t)=at +b, no devices can synchronize a constant closer than art-at in inadequate graphs.
+Corollary 13: If p(t)=t, q(t)=rt, and l(t)=at+b, no devices can synchronize a constant closer than art-at in inadequate graphs.

-Corollary 14.
-If f(t)=t, g(t)=t+c and l(t)=at +b, no devices can synchronize a constant closer than ac in inadequate graphs.
+Corollary 14: If p(t)=t, q(t)=t+c and l(t)=at+b, no devices can synchronize a constant closer than ac in inadequate graphs.

-Corollary 15.
-If f(t)=t, g(t)=rt and $l(t) = \log_2(t)$ , no devices can synchronize a constant closer than $\log_2(r)$ in inadequate graphs.
+Corollary 15: If p(t)=t, q(t)=rt and $l(t)=log_2(t)$, no devices can synchronize a constant closer than $log_2(r)$ in inadequate graphs.

 In general, the best possible synchronization in inadequate graphs can be achieved without any communication at all.
-The best nodes can do is run their logical clocks as slowly as they are permitted, C(E(t)) = l(D(t)).
+The best that nodes can do is run their logical clocks as slowly as they are permitted, C(E(t)) = l(D(t)).

-8 Conclusion
+8. Conclusion

 Most of the results we have presented were previously known.
-Our proofs are simpler than earlier proofs, and hold in more general models, but this is not their main contribution.
-While simplicity and generality are important goals, in this instance they are the welcome byproduct of our attempt to identify the fundamental issues and assumptions behind a collection of similar results.
+While our proofs are both simpler than earlier proofs, and apply to more general models, these are not the main contributions.
+The simplicity and generality are welcome byproducts of our attempt to identify the fundamental issues and assumptions behind a collection of similar results.

-One important contribution is to elucidate the relationship between the unrestricted, or Byzantine failure assumption, and inadequate graphs.
+One important contribution is to elucidate the relationship between the unrestricted or Byzantine failure assumption and inadequate graphs.
 As is clear from our proofs, this fault assumption permits faulty nodes to mimic executions of disparate network topologies.
 If the network is inadequate, a covering graph can be constructed so that correct devices cannot distinguish the execution in the original graph from one in the covering graph.